About WhatDoTheyKnow

 It says I can’t re-use the information I got! #

-Authorities often add legal boilerplate citing the “Re-Use of Public Sector Information Regulations 2005”, which at first glance implies you may not be able do anything with the information.
+Authorities often add legal boilerplate citing the “Re-Use of Public Sector Information Regulations 2005”.
 They also sometimes put copyright notices on material.

 If the information you have received is Crown Copyright then you are able to reproduce it under the Open Government Licence but there are some conditions — check that link for more details.